 One of the major learnings was the need to build conviction early about how the product would be built.
 Our assumption was that MyAlly was already an established solution we could simply incorporate.
 This backfired badly.

-Being on the ground during the acquisition into Phenom meant witnessing a lot of chaos, lack of direction and product clarity — fighting through all of that to build something good was invaluable.
+Being on the ground during the acquisition into Phenom meant witnessing a lot of chaos, lack of direction and product clarity.
+Fighting through all of that to build something good was invaluable.

 After the initial failure, usability testing became extremely crucial to get early validation.
 Without it, the entire product can become a very expensive affair.